fcaraujo/py-config/README.md

-# py-config
+# Python Config

-Python App Configuration with Pydantic reading from dotenv files
+Python App Configuration with Pydantic reading from dotenv files and using Docker/Compose